ndang562/ndang562.github.io/essays/UseofAI.md

 AI tools have assisted me in documenting code effectively, ensuring that my codebase remains clear.
 It has guided me in gaining a deeper understanding  of the code.

   14. Quality assurance
+Having an IDE has enabled me to improve my code without needing to rely on ChatGPT.

 ### III.
 Impact on Learning and Understanding:
 AI is really helpful because it can solve problems and tasks quickly, especially complex ones.
 It's a great tool for improving things and coming up with new ideas.
 Even though I have access to ChatGPT, I prefer trying to figure things out on my own before asking for help.
 AI has been used in many real-world projects, showing how flexible  it is for tackling challenges.
 For example, in healthcare, AI helps with analyzing medical images, diagnosing diseases, and finding new drugs